PecanProject/pecan/modules/assim.sequential/inst/NEFI/README.txt

 or a workflow ID as a command line argument.
 By default, this script places all graphs in ./graphs/.
 If you want a different directory, change the graphs_dir file path at the start of the file.

+-- graphs_timeframe.R --
+Generates a graph of NEE and LE calculated via a run with a 95% confidence interval.
+The timeframe version of graphs allows the user to set a start and end time.

 graphs.R is not intended to be a part of the PEcAn workflow; it is an independent script.